bazel-contrib/rules_cuda/tests/integration/CROSS_COMPILE.md

 | --------- | ------------ | ----------------------------------------- |
 | `linux`   | Ubuntu 24.04 | local Linux; qemu-user for aarch64 tools  |
 | `windows` | windows-2025 | Linux actions in a WSL2 NativeLink worker |

-The workflow can also be started manually with `workflow_dispatch`.

 ## Toolchain registration